fzipp/canvas/README.md

 The client-server design means the canvas can be displayed on a different machine over the network.

-The WebSocket communication imposes some overhead, but it is good enough for many use cases.
-Different browsers also have different performance characteristics.

 ## Examples

 The [example](example) subdirectory contains several demo programs.